BurnOutTrader/ff_rithmic_api/README.md

     let rithmic_api = RithmicApiClient::new(credentials);
 }
 ```
-Step 3: Connect to the desired rithmic plant, get back a receiver which will receive the messages from the reader as the bytes from inside the received `Message::Binary(bytes)`.
+Step 3: Connect to the desired rithmic plant and return a receiver which will receive the messages from the reader as the bytes from inside the received `tungstenite::Message`.
 An event loop will start on the receiver side of the stream and a heartbeat will automatically be sent to keep the connection alive if no other messages have been sent.
 ```rust
 #[tokio::main]